dstremur/streblog/content/posts/Instinct_MI_50.md

 1. Ubuntu is a ROCm supported OS, something which is very important when you're playing with hardware that is not 100% supported.
 This does not just apply to the MI50's, but also to Chelsio NICs (blog post coming soon ...), the GIGABYTE server, etc.

-2. Ubuntu is the standard OS when it comes to AI and Deep Learning frameworks and applications.
+2. Ubuntu is the standard OS when it comes to AI and Deep Learning frameworks / applications.

 I can happily report, that the Ubuntu installation has been flawless so far and has caused very little headaches.
 The same cannot be said about the ROCm/Driver install, which took about 4 attempts to get running smoothly.